Gondolav/ADA-project/README.md

 - What is the most encountered violation category for each neighborhood?

 # Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.
 The [Chicago Department of Public Health's Food Protection Program website](https://www.kaggle.com/chicago/chicago-food-inspections#food-inspections.csv) provides us with a well-documented dataset of all the food inspections they have done over the past decade.
+After a first glance at the dataset, we noticed a small number of outliers, missing values and duplicates, except for the five last columns, where there is absolutely no data.
+Nevertheless, we have several ideas to manage and enrich the dataset.
+At first, we are going to categorize some columns such as "Facility Type" or "Risk" which take a finite number of values and are stored as strings.
+Then, to avoid mismatches, we will standardize values to have unique format (e.g. Chicago, CHICAGO, chicago).
+Finally, we could `explode` the comments in each row.

 # A list of internal milestones up until project milestone 2
-Add here a sketch of your planning for the next project milestone.
+We expect to have a well-documented and working code after each internal milestone.
+- 04/11/2019: clean and parse the dataset to get a nice workspace; work on the first set of questions (Inspection' effects on establishments)
+- 11/11/2019: work on the second set of questions (Establishments' predispositions to inspection failure)
+- 18/11/2019: work on the third set of questions (Neighbourhood and food quality correlation)
+- 25/11/2019: work on the last set of questions (Violation analysis); include at the end of the notebook a more structured informed plan for what comes next

 # Questions for TAs
-Add here some questions you have for us, in general or project-specific.
+- Is our plan too ambitious?
+- How to deal with the changes to food inspections procedures that happened on July 1st, 2018?